-Health Homes and network CMAs must have a plan in place for monitoring member activity to identify whether members are: eligible for graduation or for step down to a lower intensity of care management services (e.g. PCMH, MMCP, etc.); in need of continued HHCM services (e.g., to prevent rapid decompensation in the absence of HHCM services); or, step up to a more intensive level of HHCM service (e.g., HARP, etc.).
-HHCMs must work with the member and their supports, MMCP, and the care team and hold care conferences as appropriate to ensure all steps are considered when plans to step down/up, graduate or maintain HHCM services are determined.
+Health Homes and network CMAs must have a plan in place for monitoring member activity to identify whether members are: eligible for graduation or for step down to a lower intensity of care management services (e.g. PCMH, MMCP, etc.); in need of continued HHCM services (e.g., to prevent rapid decompensation in the absence of HHCM services); or, step up to a more intensive level of HHCM service (e.g., HARP, HH+ for AOT, HH+ for SMI, HH+ for HIV services; etc.).
+HHCMs must work with the member and their supports, MMCP, and the care team and hold care conferences as appropriate to ensure all steps are considered whenplans to step down/up, graduate or maintain HHCM services are determined.
 The entire process must be supported through documentation in the member's record, assessments, evaluations, and plan of care updates.
-Graduation and step down must include a process that supports re-enrollment of members experiencing decompensation post disenrollment requiring the intensity of HHCM services.
+Graduation and step down mustinclude a process that supports reenrollment of members experiencing decompensation post disenrollment requiring the intensity of HHCM services.